 During inspections and plant status reviews, inspectors should be alert for potential performance deficiencies as may be associated with equipment failures, inadequate maintenance work practices, personnel errors, inadequate risk assessments, management and emergent work control problems, procedure deficiencies, or non-compliances with procedures or regulatory requirements.
 When inspectors identify such conditions, they should examine the licensee’s PI&R program records and/or attend licensee PI&R program meetings to verify that the licensee either previously identified and documented the conditions noted by the inspector or acknowledged the inspector’s observations and entered those conditions into the PI&R program.
 Inspectors should be aware of any contribution that cross-cutting aspects make to these performance deficiencies and consider insights that these issues may provide into the licensee’s progress in addressing any developing or existing cross-cutting themes.

+Inspectors should consider the potential for long-term degradation of SSCs or acceptance of long-standing degraded SSCs, as indicated by multiple similar entries in the licensee’s PI&R program.
+The licensee’s evaluation and resolution of such degraded SSCs should be considered for further inspection utilizing the appropriate baseline inspection procedure.
+For example, “use-as-is” determinations, revision of engineering or operational acceptance criteria, reductions in design or operational margin, and repetitive work orders could be indicative of licensee acceptance of a long-standing degraded condition.

-During routine screening, should evaluate whether the licensee should perform an evaluation in accordance with 10 CFR Part 21—REPORTING OF DEFECTS AND NONCOMPLIANCE of any defect or non-conformance that has been identified. nspectors should review and be aware of applicable 10 CFR 21 notifications and verify that the issues have been entered into the licensee’s PI&R program for evaluation and disposition.
-[C2]
+During routine screening, RIs should evaluate whether the licensee should perform an evaluation in accordance with 10 CFR Part 21—REPORTING OF DEFECTS AND NONCOMPLIANCE of any defect or non-conformance that has been identified.
+Inspectors should review and be aware of applicable 10 CFR 21 notifications and verify that the issues have been entered into the licensee’s PI&R program for evaluation and disposition.
+[C2] Additionally, inspectors should be cognizant of the appearance of counterfeit, fraudulent, and suspect items (CFSI) and ensure that any potential CFSI issues are screened through the Operating Reactor Experience Clearinghouse.

 Degradation and failures due to aging effects, such as loss of material, loss of preload, or cracking, can occur.
 Plants with renewed licenses have established AMPs to identify, address, and/or prevent aging effects prior to loss of intended function for those SSCs within the scope of the AMP.
-When degradation or failures occur that appear to be age-related, inspectors shoulddetermine whether the SSC is being managed by an AMP.
+When degradation or failures occur that appear to be age-related, inspectors should consider performing additional review using IP 71111.12, “Maintenance Effectiveness,” to determine whether the SSC is being managed by an AMP.
 If so, the inspector should also determine whether the activities in the AMP are adequate to identify the aging effect prior to loss of SSC intended function, and whether the licensee’s corrective actions address the adequacy of the AMP.
 Consult with the regional license renewal point of contact for support in evaluating the adequacy of the AMP.

 Inspectors should remain alert to problems or conditions that could have more than minor safety significance and for which the licensee’s investigation, conclusions, and/or corrective actions appear to be inadequate.
 Inspectors should follow-up on concerns through the appropriate baseline inspection procedures.